seanoseanohay/figma_clone/docs/prd.md

 - ✅ Performance stays smooth (30+ FPS) with multiple users
 - ✅ Deployed and publicly accessible
 - ✅ Users can authenticate with Google
-- ✅ Users can create and move three shape types (rectangle, circle, text)
+- ✅ Users can create and move rectangles **SIMPLIFIED - Single shape type for MVP**
+- ✅ Rectangle creation uses click-and-drag interaction with minimum 2x1px size **NEW BEHAVIOR**
+- ✅ Users can resize rectangles using corner/edge handles **NEW FEATURE - Added to MVP**
+- ✅ Resize operations sync in real-time across users (100ms throttle) **NEW FEATURE**
+- ✅ Any authenticated user can resize any rectangle **NEW CAPABILITY**

 **Stretch Goals (if time permits):**
 - Object deletion
-- Resize functionality
+- Text shape creation (click-and-drag text boxes) **MOVED from MVP**
+- Circle shape creation (click center, drag radius) **MOVED from MVP**
 - Color customization
+- Multi-select operations
+- Shape rotation
 - Better visual feedback for selections
 - Improved error handling and reconnection UI